micmejia/bible-dump/NKJV/Genesis/Gen 26.md

 So Isaac dwelt in Gerar.

 ###### 7
 And the men of the place asked about his wife.
-And he said, "She _is_ my sister"; for he was afraid to say, "_She is_ my wife," _because he thought,_ "lest the men of the place kill me for Rebekah, because she _is_ beautiful to behold."
+And he said, "She is my sister"; for he was afraid to say, "She is my wife," because he thought, "lest the men of the place kill me for Rebekah, because she is beautiful to behold."

 ###### 8
 Now it came to pass, when he had been there a long time, that Abimelech king of the Philistines looked through a window, and saw, and there was Isaac, showing endearment to Rebekah his wife.

 ###### 9
-Then Abimelech called Isaac and said, "Quite obviously she _is_ your wife; so how could you say, 'She _is_ my sister'?"
+Then Abimelech called Isaac and said, "Quite obviously she is your wife; so how could you say, 'She is my sister'?"
 Isaac said to him, "Because I said, 'Lest I die on account of her.' "

 ###### 10
-And Abimelech said, "What _is_ this you have done to us?
+And Abimelech said, "What is this you have done to us?
 One of the people might soon have lain with your wife, and you would have brought guilt on us."

 ###### 11
-So Abimelech charged all _his_ people, saying, "He who touches this man or his wife shall surely be put to death."
+So Abimelech charged all his people, saying, "He who touches this man or his wife shall surely be put to death."

 ###### 12
 Then Isaac sowed in that land, and reaped in the same year a hundredfold; and the Lord blessed him.